 Interstate 595 parallels SR 84 for its entire length.
 The one way frontage road system accompanies the Port Everglades Expressway east from I-75 to U.S. 441 adjacent to the exchange with Florida's Turnpike.

-A set of managed lanes, the I-595 Express Lanes, run down the middle of Interstate 595 from Interstate 75 & SR 869 east to Interstate 95.
+A set of managed lanes, the I-595 Express Lanes, run between the east and westbound roadways of Interstate 595 between I-75/SR 869 and I-95 at Fort Lauderdale.
 Constructed between June 2010 and March 2014, the reversible roadway flows eastbound during weekday mornings and westbound in the evenings.
 Tolls are charged at variable rates depending upon time of day and traffic congestion.